Menelion/serializer/README.md

 * `getMode(bool $asString = false): int|string`.
 Gets the current serialization mode set by `setMode()`.
 If `$asString` is set to `true`, returns a readable mode name such as `"json"`, a numeric representation is returned otherwise (it is the default behavior).
 Throws an exception if the mode is not set or if it could not be found.
 * `getAvailableModes(bool $json = false): array|string`.
 Gets all available serialization modes.
 If the `$json` parameter is set to `true`, returns them as a JSON string, an associative array is returned otherwise (this is the default behavior).
 * `serialize(mixed $data, bool $base64 = false): string`.
 Serializes given data according to the serialization mode set with `setMode()`.
 If `$base64` is set to `true`, additionally encodes the serialized data to URL-and filename-safe base64 (particularly useful for binary serialization formats such as MessagePack).
 If set to `false` (default), the serialized data is returned as a string, be it binary or not.
 * `unserialize(string $data, bool $base64 = false, bool $assoc = true): mixed`.
 Unserializes given data according to the serialization mode set with `setMode()`.
 If `$base64` is set to `true`, assumes that the data had been additionally encoded to URL-safe base64 after serialization.
 If `$assoc` is set to `true` (default), returns an associative array, an object is returned otherwise.
-Note that the last parameter is applicable only for JSON serialization.
+Note that the last parameter is applicable only to JSON serialization.

 ## License
 Copyright © 2017, Andre Polykanine also known as Menelion Elensúlë.